Last updated on 27-Feb-2020

 Hello, everyone!
-I’m super excited to tell you about an amazing vacation from March 2017.
+I’m super excited to tell you about an amazing vacation.
 The destination was Aruba and we had a great time there.
 Here are some highlights of our adventures and moments on the Happy Island!

 Aruba is a tiny island in the south Caribbean (off the coast of Venezuela) and, along with Bonaire and Curaçao, form the “ABC” Islands or the Dutch Caribbean islands.
 You can see the Dutch influence everywhere, be it in the architecture, food, language, and the many Dutch who choose to live in the country.

 We had been checking some options to visit the ABC area for some time, and while looking online for flights options going south (at that time, we wanted to escape the Canadian winter), we came across some good prices on flights to Aruba.
 We knew the island was small and considered very safe, and we also knew that all-inclusive packages usually mean visitors spend most of their time at the resorts instead of exploring more of the destination.
 For this trip, we wanted to have the flexibility to visit different beaches, attractions, sample the local restaurants, etc., so we researched the costs of short-term rentals, car rental, food/restaurants, etc., and decided to make our own package!